SwiftcordApp/Swiftcord/Native Discord/DiscordAPI/REST/README.md

 ### File Structure

-A class called DiscordAPI contains all functions currently implemented to interface with the API, make requests etc.
+A struct called DiscordAPI contains all functions currently implemented to interface with the API, make requests etc.
 Files prefixed with "API" contain extensions to this class for separation of related APIs into multiple files.